gt-wunderhorn/gt-wunderhorn/README.md

 ## Building

-Once your in the build environment you can make the project with
+Once your in the build environment you can build the project with

 ```bash
 make setup